ubuntupunk/gpg-prompt/gpg.md

 * `addcardkey`
   Generate a subkey on a card and add it to this key.

-* `keytocard`
- Transfer the selected secret  subkey  (or the primary key if no subkey has been selected) to a smartcard.
+* `keytocard` Transfer the selected secret  subkey  (or the primary key if no subkey has been selected) to a smartcard.
 The secret  key  in  the  keyring will be replaced by a stub if the key could be stored successfully on the card  and  you use the save command later.
 Only certain key types may be transferred to the card. sub menu allows  you to select on what card to store the key.
 Note that it is not possible to get  that key back from the card - if the card gets broken your secret key will be  lost unless you have a backup somewhere.

-* `bkuptocard file`
-Restore the given file to a card.
+* `bkuptocard file` Restore the given file to a card.
 This command may be used to restore a backup key (as gener‐ ated  during  card  initialization)  to  a new card.
 In almost all cases this will be the en‐ cryption key.
 You should use this command only with the corresponding  public  key  and  make sure that the file given as argument is indeed the backup to restore.
 You should then select 2 to  restore  as  encryption  key.
 You will first be asked to enter the passphrase of the backup  key  and then for the Admin PIN of the card.

 * `delkey` Remove a subkey (secondary key).
-Note that it is  not  possible to retract a subkey, once it has been send to the public (i.e. to  a  key‐ server).
+Note that it is  not  possible to retract a subkey, once it has been send to the public (i.e. to  a  key‐server).
 In that case you better use revkey.
 Also note that this only  deletes the  public part of a key.

 * `revkey` Revoke a subkey.

 * `expire` Change the key or subkey expiration time.
 If a subkey is selected,  the  expiration  time  of this  subkey  will  be changed.
 With no selection, the key expiration of the primary key is changed.

-`trust`  Change the owner trust value for the key.
+* `trust`  Change the owner trust value for the key.
 This updates the trust-db immediately and  no  save is required.

-* `disable`
-enable Disable  or  enable  an entire key.
+* `disable` enable Disable  or  enable  an entire key.
 A disabled key can not normally be used for encryption.

-* `addrevoker`
-Add a designated  revoker to  the  key.
+* `addrevoker` Add a designated  revoker to  the  key.
 This takes one optional argument "sensitive".
 If a designated revoker is marked as sensitive,  it will not be exported by default (see export- options).

 * `passwd` Change the passphrase of the secret key.

 * `toggle` This is dummy command which  exists  only for backward compatibility.

 * `clean`  Compact (by removing all signatures except the selfsig) any user ID that is no longer  usable (e.g.  revoked,  or expired).
 Then, remove any signatures that are not usable  by  the  trust calculations.
 Specifically, this removes any signature that does not validate, any signa ture that is superseded by a later signature, revoked signatures, and signatures issued  by keys that are not present on the keyring.

-* `minimize`
-Make  the key  as small as possible.
+* `minimize` Make  the key  as small as possible.
 This re‐ moves all signatures from each user ID  except for the most recent self-signature.

-* `change-usage`
-Change  the  usage flags (capabilities) of the primary key or of subkeys.
+* `change-usage` Change  the  usage flags (capabilities) of the primary key or of subkeys.
 These usage  flags (e.g.  Certify,  Sign,  Authenticate, Encrypt) are set during key creation.
 Sometimes it  is useful  to have the opportunity to change them (for example to add Authenticate) after  they have  been created.
 Please take care when do‐ ing this; the allowed usage  flags  depend  on the key algorithm.

-* `cross-certify`
-Add cross-certification signatures to signing subkeys that  may not currently have  them.
+* `cross-certify` Add cross-certification signatures to signing subkeys that  may not currently have  them.
 Cross-certification signatures protect against a subtle attack against signing  subkeys.
 See `--require-cross-certification`.
 All  new keys generated have this signature by  default,  so this  command  is only  useful to bring older keys up to date.

 * `save`   Save all changes to the keyrings and quit.

 * `quit`   Quit  the  program   without   updating the keyrings.

 The listing shows you the key with its secondary keys and all user IDs.
 The primary user ID  is  indicated by a dot, and selected keys or user IDs are indicated by an asterisk.
 The trust value is  displayed  with the primary key: "trust" is the assigned owner trust and "validity" is the calculated validity of the key.
 Validity values are also displayed for all user IDs.
 For possible values of trust, see: [trust-values].

-* `--sign-key name`
-Signs a public key with your secret key.
+* `--sign-key name` Signs a public key with your secret key.
 This  is a shortcut  version  of  the  subcommand  "sign"  from`--edit`.

-* `--lsign-key name`
-Signs a public key with your secret key but marks  it as  non-exportable.
+* `--lsign-key name` Signs a public key with your secret key but marks  it as  non-exportable.
 This is a shortcut version of the subcommand "lsign" from `--edit-key`.

 * `--quick-sign-key fpr [names]`
 * `--quick-lsign-key fpr [names]`
 Directly sign a key from the passphrase  without any further  user interaction.
 The fpr must be the verified primary  fingerprint  of  a key  in the local keyring.
-If  no names are given, all useful user ids are signed;
-with given [names] only useful  user ids matching one of theses names are signed.
+If  no names are given, all useful user ids are signed; with given [names] only useful  user ids matching one of theses names are signed.
 By default, or if a name is prefixed with a '*', a case  insensitive  substring match is used.
 If a name is prefixed with a '=' a case sensitive exact match is done.

 The command `--quick-lsign-key` marks the signatures as non-exportable.
 If  such a non-exportable signature already exists the `--quick-sign-key` turns it into a exportable signature.